mshalimay/Awesome-Reason-Act-LLMs-LMMs/README.md

 <!-- omit in toc -->
 # Awesome-Reasoning-Action-LLMs-LMMs

+WARNING: This repo is **under construction**.
+It has been made public only temporarily.

 This repo provides a list of papers and other for researchers interested in enhancing the performance of Large Language and Multimodal models (LLMMs) on tasks that require "reasoning" and "decision-making" - as perceived by humans.
 This includes techniques aimed at static problems (e.g.: Math Q&A answering, static planning for BlocksWorld), as well as multi-step problems with environment interactions (e.g.: Web/GUI navigation; Embodied AI & Robotics).

 The focus for now is on **inference-time techniques**.
 Nonetheless, some papers involving training were included as well.
 For example: papers involving training for CoT; training Critiques / reward models; PPO for web navigation.

 **NOTES**
-- This repo is **under construction**.
-It has been made public temporarily.
 - The categorization of papers is intended as a general guide and is not perfect.
 Many papers span multiple categories and coule be included in more than one category - particularly those adopting agentic approaches.
 - Check the spreadsheets for more papers, notes, git repos, webpags, etc.